-Our procurement practices are guided by a Supplier and Contractor Policy that mandates collaboration with organizations demonstrating ethical practices, compliance with government rules and regulations and a strong track record for business performance.
+Our procurement practices are guided by a Supplier and Contractor Policy that mandates collaboration with organizations demonstrating ethical practices, compliance with government rules and regulations, and a strong track record for business performance.

 We acknowledge that there is room for improvement in our approach to integrating ESG criteria into our supplier selection processes and supply chain management.
 At present, our companies require that our suppliers possess all necessary environmental permits to operate and maintain compliance with health and safety laws and regulations.

 In 2023, we engaged a total of 231 new suppliers, of which 35% and 68% were assessed using environmental and social criteria, respectively.

 Our network of over 8,000 suppliers includes 82 critical vendors essential to our operations.

-In 2023, we invested ₱42.7 billion (71% of our total vendor expenditure) into local partnerships.
+Excluding SMPC, we invested ₱14.5 billion (24% of our total vendor expenditure) into local partnerships in 2023.
 This commitment supports the local economy and strengthens our supply chain resilience.

+Corporate Citizenship and Philanthropy

 Our commitment to value creation extends beyond business operations.
 We actively support job generation, contribute significantly to tax revenues, promote local microenterprises and sponsor education programs.
 These social investments directly benefit our host communities, driving socioeconomic development and enhancing quality of life.